Chevrolet S-10: Third generation (2012)

-Although the North American version of the S-series was discontinued in 2004, the second generation S-10 was still being built in Brazil until 2012, when it was replaced by a Brazilian-built version of the Chevrolet Colorado called the S-10.
+Although the North American version of the S-Series was discontinued in 2004, the second generation S-10 was still being built in Brazil until 2012, when it was replaced by a Brazilian-built version of the Chevrolet Colorado called the S-10.

 In Brazil, until 2014, the third generation S-10 offered a 2.4 L 147 hp Flexpower flex-fuel engine or a 2.8 L 180 hp Duramax diesel engine.
 For 2015 models, the diesel engine was refreshed, resulting in an increased power output of 200 hp.
 The flex-fuel (gasoline/ethanol) engine had an upgrade for some versions (LT and LTZ) and offered 206 hp with a 2.5 L LCV Ecotec with direct fuel injection.
 Also, for the first time in Brazil, Chevrolet offered the flex-fuel S-10 with four-wheel drive.

 For the 2017 model, the S-10 received a facelift and the flex-fuel 2.4 L engine was dropped, with the remaining engine choices being unchanged.
 For 2018, the flex-fuel S-10 offers an automatic transmission, currently the market trend on these vehicles in Brazil.
-Since 2021, the Holden S-10 received a face lift in Warren, but as Holden was closed in Australia, the Tooling was transferred to Brazil.
-Then in Brazil had a third face lift, when Colorado of USA also received another face lift for 2023.
+Since 2021, the Holden S-10 received a facelift in Warren, but as Holden was closed in Australia, the tooling was transferred to Brazil.
+The Brazilian S-10 was facelifted for 2023, the same model year the North American Colorado was redesigned.

 A right-hand-drive version of the 2017+ facelifted model was built at the GM Thailand plant and sold in Australia and New Zealand as Holden Colorado until 2020.

 S10 Max (2021)

 In late 2021, General Motors introduced the S10 Max for the Mexican market and several other Latin American countries.
-Imported in China and produced by SAIC, it is a rebadged Maxus T70.
+Imported from China and produced by SAIC, it is a rebadged Maxus T70.